pesterhazy/presumably/posts/reagent-2.md

 - [chestnut](https://github.com/plexus/chestnut), based on leiningen and figwheel

    ```
-lein new chestnut my-test +reagent
+lein new chestnut my-test --reagent
    ```

 Either of these projects should provide you with a reliable and fast reloading